Travel region in the east – saxonian border triangle

 From Zittau the steam-driven narrow-gauge railway runs to the health resorts Jonsdorf and Oybin.
 This is an attraction in itself and makes the hearts of children and railway friends beat faster.

-You can download the 2020 time tabel of the Zittau railway in .pdf format here.
+You can download here the 2021 time tabel of the Zittau railway in .pdf format.

 With the long-distance bus